-About Catharine Reynolds Hamilton
+About Catharine Hamilton

 For over 25 years, I've been using natural approaches and medicines for my own health care, and that of my family and friends.
 I am sensitive to medicines and many mainstream medical procedures.
 I get easily overwhelmed by too much sensory stimulation.
 I enjoy being in nature and peaceful environments.
 Although I perceived these characteristics as a weakness growing up, I'm now seeing the strength in being sensitive.

 After all, this is why I've been working in alternative health all my life, a journey where I have learned so much, met many fascinating and courageous people.
 And this has brought me to neurofeedback, which excites me and which I love!